 - Pre-heat oven to 425 degrees F.

-- Place the zucchini, bell peppers, eggplant, garlic, salt, pepper, 1 ½ Tablespoons of the olive oil, harissa, coriander in a large bowl and toss to combine.
+- Place the zucchini, bell peppers, eggplant, garlic, salt, pepper, 1 ½ Tablespoons of the olive oil, and herbes de Provence in a large bowl and toss to combine.
 Spread the vegetables on a baking sheet.
 Place tomatoes with the remaining ½ Tablespoon olive oil in a separate bowl and set aside.

 - Pulse cauliflower florets in a food processor until finely chopped (about the size of couscous).
 Place cauliflower in a large bowl along with the coconut oil, turmeric powder, salt and pepper and toss to coat.

-- Spread onto a baking sheet and place in oven.
+- Spread cauliflower couscous onto a baking sheet and place in oven.
 Roast for 15 minutes, stir and continue to cook for another 10 minutes until light, fluffy and lightly toasted.

-- Roast vegetables for 15 minutes, remove from oven, add halved cherry tomatoes and return to oven for another 15 minutes.
+- Place the baking sheet with vegetables in the oven for 15 minutes, remove from oven, add halved cherry tomatoes and return to oven for another 15 minutes.

-- Remove from oven and serve vegetables over couscous and sprinkle with chopped parsley.
+- Remove both sheet pans from oven and serve vegetables over couscous sprinkled with chopped parsley.

 Recommended Products